 Yes.
 It is just a question of time, and it is a question of the vitality of the system.
 We need to make sure we have a new kind of industry in place.
 We only have about ten to fifteen years, because the system has already started destroying itself.
 We need a revolutionary change and the only way this will happen is with people like you, which is why I am so thankful to talk to you.
 We need designers to understand, have fun with the idea of designing around positive goals and communicate those goals.

-STRATEGY IN ACTION Organizations can take these steps toward more effective materials management processes
+Organizations can take these steps toward more effective materials management processes

 Design with manufactured materials that can be recovered for upcycling